-A subtle sunset and a lovely meal on a tropical veranda in Port Douglas ended a great day – although I later realised that maybe I was a bit too close to the water’s edge when taking this image, having forgotten about the crocodiles.
+A subtle sunset and a lovely meal on a tropical veranda in Port Douglas ended a great day – although I later realised that maybe I was a bit too close to the water’s edge when taking the image above, having forgotten about the crocodiles.
 Oops!

 The following morning saw us up bright and early for a boat trip to the Low Isles, an easily accessible part of the Great Barrier Reef.
 Unfortunately the weather was not kind – very choppy seas and gloomy skies are not much good for visibility when snorkelling.
 We did enjoy the morning trip but it wasn’t exactly a highlight.